 Home is where the art is.

-An exhibition and workshop at The Beaney House of Art and Knowledge- until 13th October.
+An exhibition at The Beaney House of Art and Knowledge- until 13th October.

 Home, an exciting collection of artwork created by award-winning textile artist Anna Ray, with recently resettled Syrian mothers and long-term Ashford based mothers, is currently showing at The Beaney House of Art and Knowledge in Canterbury.